Your cart is currently empty!

 ARTICLE VII: OFFICERS

 E: Procedural requirements – Parliamentary procedure will be the structure/format adhered to at Board meetings.
 Every effort will be made to discuss any measures presented to the group.
 A majority vote of the Officers present (minimum of three votes) is necessary to pass ordinary measures.
 All measures shall be deemed ordinary except those proposing a bylaw amendment.
-A quorum shall consist of three members.
-No official meeting shall be held unless a quorum is present.

-F: The President shall be obligated to call a Club Meeting upon receipt of a request with written endorsement of 25% of Club members.
+F: The Chairman shall be obligated to call a Club Meeting upon receipt of a request with written endorsement of 25% of Club members.
 Any Board Member may be recalled from office upon written request of 75% of Club members.

 ARTICLE VIII: DUTIES OF OFFICERS